Dephasing-assisted diffusive dynamics in superconducting quantum circuits

 Featuring scalability and controllability, superconducting quantum circuits are not only one of the leading candidates for quantum computation~\cite{Google2023}, but also an ideal playground for exploring exotic phenomena with controlled dissipation.
-For example, superconducting qubits have been used to explore dissipative many-body dynamics~\cite{Ma2019,Mi2024,Du2024}, non-Hermitian physics~\cite{Naghiloo2019,Chen2021,Chen2022}, and quantum state stabilization~\cite{Touzard2018,Li2024b,Brown2022,Chen2024,LiSai2024a}.
-In this Letter, we demonstrate the dephasing-assisted diffusive dynamics and associated phenomena using a 1D array of seven superconducting qubits with tunable nearest-neighbor couplings, as illustrated in \rsubfig{fig1}{c}.
+For example, superconducting qubits have been used to explore dissipative many-body dynamics~\cite{Ma2019,Mi2024,Du2024}, non-Hermitian physics~\cite{Naghiloo2019,Chen2021,Chen2022}, and quantum state stabilization~\cite{Touzard2018,Li2024b,Brown2022,Chen2025,LiSai2024a}.
+In this work, we demonstrate the dephasing-assisted diffusive dynamics and associated phenomena using a 1D array of seven superconducting qubits with tunable nearest-neighbor couplings, as illustrated in \rsubfig{fig1}{c}.
 The dynamics of this system are captured by the effective Hamiltonian of a 1D tight-binding model with $L=2l+1$ sites:

 where $\sigma^{+}_{j}$ ($\sigma_{j}^{-}$) represents the raising (lowering) operator for the qubit at site $j$, $\sigma_j^{+} \vert 0\rangle^{\otimes L} = \vert 1_j\rangle $, $\Delta \omega_j/2\pi$ is the frequency detuning of the qubit relative to the average system frequency, $g_j/2\pi$ is the tunable coupling strength between site $j-1$ and $j$, and $l=3$ here, see \SeeSupply{} for more details of the device.
-By adjusting the qubit Z bias, we can tune the qubits on resonance with $\Delta \omega_j = 0$.
+By adjusting the amplitude of microwave pulses applied to the qubits, we can tune the qubits on resonance with $\Delta \omega_j = 0$.
 To introduce controlled dephasing noise into the system, we apply a series of white noises $\xi_j(t)$ to the modulation of the qubit frequency $\Delta\omega_j$.
 The evolution of density matrix $\rho$ can be effectively described by the Markovian dynamics generated in the Lindblad master equation:

 where $\mathcal{L}_j=\sqrt{\Gamma_j}\sigma_{j}^{+}\sigma_{j}^{-}$ is the collapse operator for dephasing, $\Gamma_j$ is the effective dephasing rate introduced by the noise $\xi_j(t)$ with $\Gamma_j=\Gamma$, see \SeeSupply{} for details.